ryanhalstater/spending-visualizer/README.md

 * All regions spent more per capita on meat than greens in 1985
 * All regions spent more per capita on greens than meat in 2018
 * All regions but the South spent per capita more on alcoholic beverages than non-alcoholic beverages over 32 years
-    * The south spent more on alcohol in 27 out of 32 years
+    * The South spent more on alcohol in 27 out of 32 years
 * Between 2016 and 2018, the North had a 64% increase in per capita spending on fish and seafood

 Visualization Screenshots: